 The following section outlines the steps required to obtain permanent residence to Canada.

-Step #1 Accept an offer of employment
+Step #1 Offer of employment

-You must accept a genuine offer of full-time (non-seasonal) employment from an eligible New Brunswick employer who is willing to support you through the immigration process.
+You must accept a genuine offer of full-time, non-seasonal employment from a New Brunswick employer who is willing to support you through the NBPNP process.